Sergio0o0o0o/Over_engineered_analog-digital_photo_frame/README.md

   2) the photos in the middle of the column are shown more frequently than the ones at the beginning and at the end;
   3) ...

+V5

+  I'm currently designing it.
+I think that using 2 mm plexiglass as the main build material may "solve" the 1st problem of all designs: transparent material may make the project looks smaller than it really is.

+Problems:

+  1) big;
+  2) the photos in the middle of the column are shown more frequently than the ones at the beginning and at the end;
+  3) ...

 _________________________________________________________________________________________________________________________________________________________________________________

-I understand that the 1st problem of all designs won't probably be solved, I'm over it, but I think that the 2nd problem of V4 can still be solved.

 Write me if you think you can help me or even just to ask questions about it.
 I will appreciate it.